 Air Vanuatu stalwart Richard Elliot retires

-21 July 2015: With mixed emotions Air Vanuatu chief executive Joseph Laloyer has announced the retirement of long serving NZ manager Richard Elliot.
+With mixed emotions, Air Vanuatu chief executive Joseph Laloyer has announced the retirement of long serving NZ manager Richard Elliot.

 "Richard has been with the company for 16 long years and is a familiar face to all of our New Zealand frequent flyers," Mr. Laloyer said.

-"He has made a significant contribution to the airline, the affects of which will be felt for many years."
+"He has made a significant contribution to the airline, the effects of which will be felt for many years."

 Mr. Laloyer said Jonas George from Vanuatu would replace Mr. Elliot from 07 August 2015.